 Not every trader's story is as dramatic and exciting as Livermore's.
-If you fear failure, you can gain experience and confidence by using a risk-free Forex trading simulation software.
+If you fear failure, you can gain experience and confidence by using a risk-free trading simulation software.

-Before trading FX professionally, it is crucial to gather experience – preferably, without losing money in the process.
+Before trading professionally, it is crucial to gather experience – preferably, without losing money in the process.

-You can do this by educating yourself on Forex trading and practising what you've learned through demo-trading.
+You can do this by educating yourself on trading and practising what you've learned through demo-trading.
 It is vital to evaluate each trade's success and, finally, repeat the process over and over again until perfection is achieved.